ramonfigueiredo/python_course/README.md

 ### SciPy

-SciPy, short for Scientific Python, is a fundamental library for scientific computing in Python.
+SciPy (https://scipy.org/), short for Scientific Python, is a fundamental library for scientific computing in Python.

 It builds on NumPy arrays and provides a large number of higher-level functions that operate on numpy arrays and are useful for different types of scientific and engineering applications.